Transport Enterprise and Business Architecture

 More and more transportation and logistics companies use IRIS Business Architect for their enterprise architecture and business architecture to deliver their patient-driven strategies and optimize their patient-journeys successfully using value streams, like the one mentioned in the above diagram, and their enabling capabilities.
 Within only 6 months, IRIS Business Architect allows Enterprise and Business Architecture teams to deliver their first successes with relevant artifacts useful both for business and IT agile stakeholders, as shown in this schedule below.

-FedEx (Use Case 1, Use Case 2, and Use Case 3) in TN USA and Maersk in Denmark are now our customers.
+FedEx (Use Case 1, Use Case 2, and Use Case 3) in TN USA, Maersk in Denmark and Abu Dhabi Ports are now our customers.
 Others should be announced soon.

 Contact Us for a 60-Minute Web Demo

 Companies in the transportation and logistics industry,seek distinctive benefits from the use of IRIS Business Architect.
 Here are a few that can be pointed out: